George Maddison (British politician)

 George Maddison (died 1783) was a British politician and joint Parliamentary Under-Secretary of State for Foreign Affairs 1782–83.
 It is thought that he was born at Hole House, Edmundbyers, in the parish of Lanchester in County Durham.
 He died suddenly in Paris on 27 Aug 1783, suspected to have been poisoned.

 His brother John (died 24 Oct 1808, age 65) held diplomatic positions, including in the receiver general's office in the Post Office in 1766 and secretary for the foreign department 11 July 1787.

+Background

+Alexander Maddison bought Hole House, Allensford, co.
+Durham in 1795.
+George Maddison and his brother John were the last heirs in his male line, commemorated in All Saints' Church, Lanchester.
+They were sons of John Maddison (died 1793), and his wife Elizabeth Todd, sister of Anthony Todd (died 1798), Post Office official.

 Career

 The Parliamentary Under-Secretary of State for Foreign Affairs has been a junior position in the British government since 1782, subordinate to the Secretary of State for Foreign Affairs.
 Maddison held this position (jointly with William Fraser) from 1782 to 1783.
 He was the second (joint) holder of the position.

 Maddison held various government diplomatic positions, and while serving as Under-Secretary received a promotion on 2 April 1783 to Secretary to the Extraordinary Embassy to his most Christian Majesty.
 He received an allowance of £300 for his equipage and 40 shillings (£2) a day for his ordinary entertainment.